House flipping has become increasingly popular over the past few years, although interest may be starting to wane.

 House-flipping gross profit and return on investment

-The average return on investment (ROI) for house flipping in 2024 was 29.6%, and the average gross profit that year was $72,000, according to Attom.
+The average return on investment (ROI) for house flipping in the first quarter of 2025 was 25%, and the average gross profit that year was $65,000, according to Attom.
+ROI fell three percentage points from the last quarter of 2024 and gross profit was $5,000 less.
+Year-over-year, profit was down $11,000 and gross ROI fell by 7.1 percentage points.

 Popular as it is, house flipping has become less profitable over the past several years.
 In 2016, it netted an average ROI of 54% and an average gross profit of $65,000.
 In 2024, the average ROI was down to 30% but profit was $72,000.

-Rising median home prices are at least partially responsible for declining returns on investment.
+Rising median home prices and more expensive materials and labor are at least partially responsible for declining returns on investment.

 Investors are still mostly opting to buy, fix, and flip homes with cash even as the housing market has become less competitive than it was during the pandemic.
 Sellers typically prefer cash offers, particularly banks and lenders with distressed properties to sell.